-Normally March, April and May are the months with long rains and should be avoided.
-November is usually short rains but it is not often rains all the days so Climbing is possible.
-The best Months for climbing Mount Kilimanjaro are January, February and also August and September.
+Normally March, April, and May are the months with long rains and should be avoided.
+November is usually short rains but it is not often raining all days so Climbing is possible.
+The best Months for climbing Mount Kilimanjaro are January, February, and also August and September.
 July can be colder and November to December can be wet.
-January to February is the warmest months, almost clear of clouds each evening and morning.
-The success rates with our guides are outstanding compared to the overall success rates for all climbers who attempt to reach the top .
+January to February is the warmest month, almost clear of clouds each evening and morning.
+The success rates with our guides are outstanding compared to the overall success rates for all climbers who attempt to reach the top.

 Summit Success Rates: Gilman’s Point (99%).
 Uhuru Peak (97%).